 Phishing and Other Social Engineering Scams

 The Internet is wild and untamed.
 While there are many useful and productive reasons to be surfing, there will always be nefarious groups attempting to steal your private information one way or another.
 One common technique these groups use is phishing, also called webpage spoofing.
 Phishing is a form of social engineering attack, where internet thieves attempt to manipulate you into performing certain actions or divulging your confidential information.
 Phishing attempts to get you to give up your confidential information by pretending to be a legitimate website or e-mail.
 The e-mails or web pages may look very convincing at first glance; many people don’t notice any difference from genuine content, which is why it is used so frequently.
 Once the user turns over their sensitive information (such as login credentials or credit card numbers), they will begin almost immediately to find ways to profit from this information.
 They may attempt to log into your campus account and access your student or finacial information or they may try to access your online bank accounts, which can harm you, the University, or both.
 Technology can help reduce the risks from phishing, but there is much you must do to stay as protected as possible.
-Let’s examine some key things to be looking out for to avoid being a victim of a phising attack.

 Tips for Safe Surfing